Matsukata Hiroki no Super Trawling

-Summary
+Gameplay

-After catching a fish weighing 340 kilograms, the player prepares to go after the other fish in the sea.
+After catching a fish that is 340 kilograms, the player prepares to go after the other fish in the sea.

-The player gets to fish with Hiroki Matsukata in exotic fishing venues around the world.
-These places include Mozambique, Cuba and Australia.
+The player fishes with Hiroki Matsukata in exotic fishing venues around the world.
+These places include Australia, Mozambique and Cuba.
 A typical fish in the game weighs around 340 kg, but the actual weight of the fish depends on the geographic location of the boat in addition to player skill.

-Once the player catches a fish, the player must fight it in order to make a successful catch.
-Whoever gets their bar to the farthest edge of the screen first loses the fight; the fish would become completely placid while the angler would lose his lure.
-The player is constantly accompanied by a female non-player character who occasionally offers advice.
-All maps have a specific name for each of the areas that have been allocated for fishing.
-In later tournaments, players must release fish that weigh less than 100 lb.
+Once a fish has been caught, the player must fight it in order to make a successful catch.
+Whoever gets their bar to the furthest edge of the screen first loses the fight; the fish becomes completely placid, while the angler loses his lure.
+The player is also accompanied by a female character who occasionally offers advice.
+Every map has a specific name for each of the areas which have been allocated for fishing.
+In later tournaments, the player must release fish that weigh less than 100 lb.

-Japanese language text dominates the game.
-Like in most fishing games, players have a strict time limit.
+Japanese text is featured in the game.
+Like in most fishing games, the player has a strict time limit.
 Different kinds of fishing lures are used in order to attract fish.
-Players must take their fishing vessel to different squares on a board in order to get to the fishing sequences.
+The player must take their fishing vessel to different squares on a board to reach the fishing sequences.
 All measurements in the game use the metric system.